 The attendees of BTO's Young Leaders Course reflect on what they learned at Spurn.

 This blog was written by the nine attendees of the Young Leaders Course: Ceri Archer, Alfie Bloor, Arjun Dutta, Amy Hall, Luke Hawkins, Jonathan Farooqi, Gethin Jenkins-Jones, Samuel Levy, and Megan McCleverty.

 Earlier this year, the BTO announced yet another fantastic opportunity for the young bird and nature lovers in the UK.
 The BTO Young Leaders course, targeting 16-25 year olds, was to be held over 4 summer days at the spectacular Spurn Bird Observatory in East Yorkshire, and would be providing advice and support for the attendants on how to improve as a leader.
 So on the 5th August, 9 young people met in the observatory garden for the start of the course, which began with an icebreaker activity, helping us to get to know one another.

 This blog was originally published on the BTO Young Birders' Blog.
 This blog is no longer active, but you can find an archive of old blog posts.
-All future Young Birders' Blogs will be published here on the BTO website.
+All future Young Birders' Blogs will be published on our BTO Youth Blog page.

 Monday 5 August 2019